The game guide to Dead Cells is a set of key tips and tricks that may come handy during your gameplay in Motion Twin's production.

 This walkthrough is based on the PlayStation 4 version of the game.
 On a standard version of this console, the game ran smoothly most of the time.
 During the game, there were some drops in frame rate and the animation slowed down (i.a. at the Graveyard), however, this did not interrupt the overall experience.
 The most troublesome is the Nintendo Switch version of the game, as it has problems with smooth animation while the console is in portable mode.
 The developers promise the release of patches that will improve the fluency of the console versions of the game.

 Stage of progress : 15% completed, last update : July 3, 2017

 Use the comments below to submit your updates and corrections to this guide.

 Hot Topics of Dead Cells Game Guide

-- Can you save your progress in Dead Cells?
+- Skill Runes: How to get to inaccessible locations in Dead Cells?
 Dead Cells Guide.

-- Legendary Forge in Dead Cells Dead Cells Guide.
+- Throne Room level in Dead Cell Dead Cells Guide.

 - Tips for a good start | How to start in Dead Cells?
 Dead Cells Guide.
 Check out our tips and advice for beginners in Dead Cells.
 Starting advice will help you survive in the first stage of the game or... it will help you understand why are you constantly dying...

 - Character development and cells in Dead Cells Dead Cells Guide.